 - NCVIN-PHE will be commissioned to deliver the analytical work package.

-- The Healthcare Quality Improvement Partnership (HQIP) will seek a national audit “preferred” provider through a tender process who will provide the strategic oversight and clinical leadership.
+- The Healthcare Quality Improvement Partnership (HQIP) have sought a national audit “preferred” provider through a tender process who will provide the strategic oversight and clinical leadership.

 What data will be extracted?